impensavel/floodgate/README.md

     // consume the Twitter Streaming API filter endpoint
     $stream->filter(function ($data)
     {
-        // dump each line from the stream var_dump($data);
+        // dump each message from the stream var_dump($data);
     });